vesposito/easyucs/docs/REPORT.md

 The second argument is the type of action:
 ```
 Action:
-  {fetch,push}  Inventory actions
+  {generate}  Report actions
-    fetch       Fetch an inventory from a UCS device
+    generate  Generate report of an UCS device
 ```

-#### Arguments for an inventory fetch
+#### Arguments for report generation

 List of arguments :